danielhelfand/blog_posts/CustomComponent.md

-# Adding a Custom Builder Image to an OpenShift Service Catalog
+# Adding a Custom Builder Image to an OpenShift Service Catalog via an Image Stream

 One of the things that I have enjoyed using most about OpenShift is a feature that I think is commonly overlooked: the Developer Catalog.
 The Developer Catalog